AI-secure/SemanticAdv/README.md

 ### Set Environment

 If you are using Conda and CUDA 10.0, run the code below directly.
-Otherwise, modify the corresponding lines to install PyTorch and torchvision following the [official instructions](https://pytorch.org/).
+Otherwise, modify the corresponding line to install PyTorch and torchvision following the [official instructions](https://pytorch.org/).
  ```
  bash scripts/set_env.sh